nonumbershere/TusDino-Chrome-Dino-Mod-Menu/README.md

-# TusDino Beta
+# TusDino 1.15.1
-TusDino is an advanced userscript chrome dino cheat that works on almost any dino game website.
+TusDino is the most advanced userscript chrome dino cheat with over 40+ cheats and that works on almost any dino game website.
 It was created as a fun project.
 I'll probably work on it whenever I feel like it.

+**It would be great if you left a star!
+It would help with motivation.**

 [![Greasyfork](https://img.shields.io/greasyfork/dt/457594?color=blue&label=greasyfork%20install&style=for-the-badge)](https://greasyfork.org/en/scripts/457594/) [![Github](https://img.shields.io/github/downloads/nonumbershere/TusDino/tusdino/total?color=blue&label=github&style=for-the-badge)](https://github.com/nonumbershere/TusDino/releases/latest)